 There ya go.

-This OVA was based on a graphic novel that wasn’t written by Yuu Watase who had written basically everything in the Fushigi Yuugi universe thusfar.
-She did the illustrations on the graphic novel, but it was written by someone named Megumi Nishizaki who only seems to have one other manga under her belt that’s not related to Fushigi Yuugi; a one shot shoujo manga called “Hot Gimmick S” (I don’t know what that title means as I haven’t read that manga, but considering my view on this series, I feel like laughing at that.)
+This OVA was based on a graphic novel that wasn’t written by Yuu Watase, the author of basically everything in the Fushigi Yuugi universe thusfar.
+She did the illustrations on the graphic novel, but it was written by someone named Megumi Nishizaki who only seems to have one other manga under her belt that’s not related to Fushigi Yuugi – a one shot shoujo manga called Hot Gimmick S (I don’t know what that title means as I haven’t read the manga, but considering my view on this series, I feel like laughing at that.)

 However, I’m not here to pass judgment on the manga.
 That’s merely the source material being used here.
 I’ve never read the manga, and Ms. Nishizaki is free to write fanworks all that she wants.
 Neither Yuu Watase nor Megumi Nishizaki had a hand in writing or directing this OVA, but I’d imagine they obviously got money for it.

 I’m not saying fanfics are all bad, either.
-There are many out there that are great reads and there are some wonderful writers out there who can naturally write characters that are known and beloved in believable ways with exciting and interesting situations.
-I’m using the term ‘fanfic’ here as a sleight as in there are so many red flags of bad fanfic writing in the OVA.
+There are many out there that are jaw-droppingly amazing.
+There are some wonderful writers out there who can naturally write characters that are known and beloved in believable ways with exciting and interesting situations.
+Some fanfics even have better stories than the original work.

 Mary Sue?
 Check.